NightwindDev/Tweak-Tutorial/readme.md

 ### Requirements:

-- A text editor of your choice
+- A text editor of your choice.
 - Either a [Theos](https://theos.dev) or [Dragon](https://dragon.krit.me/en/latest/) installation.
 - Either a jailbroken device or the Xcode Simulator on macOS paired with [Simject](https://github.com/akemin-dayo/simject).